xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/instructor_guidance.md

 - Explain Precision and Recall measures used by Custom Vision Service for evaluation
 - Explain the concept of iteration in Custom Vision Service
 - Remind the participants that the training workflow can be controlled through SDK in addition to GUI
+- Guide the students through the training steps